AlxHnr/open-everything.vim/README.md

+**Note**: I don't recommend using this plugin anymore.
+It does too much and is inconsistent with the rest of vim.
+Learn to use _gf_, _K_ and the _star_-register instead.
+Opening URLs and media files with external programs is rather annoying and may happen unintentionally.

 This plugin opens the item under the cursor when return is pressed.
 It depends on _xdg-open_ and the _file_ command.